 However, there are a few important details to these changes which mean that there are still tax savings to be made through Salary Sacrifice.
 The first is that old arrangements – those that were in place before the changes took effect on 6 April 2017 – won’t be affected until 2021.
 The second is that ultra-low emission vehicles (ULEVs) will be exempt from the changes entirely, so you can still enjoy the tax advantages of Salary Sacrifice if you choose an electric or hybrid car.

 Finally, HMRC clarified in September 2017 that, for tax purposes, the amount of salary sacrificed only includes the amount used to actually finance the car.
 The other costs – maintenance, insurance, road tax, etc. – are not included.
 This means that, even if you don’t choose a ULEV, you could well end up paying less tax by taking your car through Salary Sacrifice.

 How popular is Salary Sacrifice?

 These schemes have been around for years.
 In some countries, they’ve even become a business unto themselves.
 Australia has an entire network of companies that specialise in ‘salary packaging’; which is to say, organising employees’ salaries to achieve an optimum blend of taxable cash and non-taxable benefits.

-Is salary sacrifice suitable for you?
+Is Salary Sacrifice right for you?

-But this doesn’t mean that salary sacrifice is for everyone.
-It needs careful consideration by employees, as in certain circumstances – such as employees earning at or near to the national minimum wage or those on a final salary pension scheme who may be thinking of retiring – salary sacrifice simply wouldn’t be viable.
+It also needs careful consideration by employees, as in certain circumstances – such as employees earning at or near to the national minimum wage, or those on a final salary pension scheme who may be thinking of retiring – Salary Sacrifice simply wouldn’t be viable.

-More information on salary sacrifice
+More information on Salary Sacrifice